Curiosity Over Comparison: Reflections from a Remote Consultant

 Don’t compare yourself to others.

 Solid advice.
-Maybe too solid—repeated so often it becomes a truism.
 But it’s nearly impossible to follow.
 We’re social animals.
 Comparison is wired into us.
 Trying to completely resist it is exhausting.
 But still, it’s worth trying.

 Sometimes I just whisper to myself: Live in your own body.